 Assessing your industrial roof on a regular basis during the winter months is incredibly important.
 What starts off as a small problem, can escalate very quickly in the winter.
 This can leave you looking at replacement, rather than repair – a much more expensive and disruptive process.
 If you spot anything that could cause a potential problem, it’s best to get a professional in to have a look and assess the damage up front.

 Can work be done in winter?

-Although maintenance work is certainly easier to carry out in spring, summer and autumn; industrial roof repairs can still be carried out in the colder months of winter.
-There are a number of winter grade coating products suitable for use in colder temperatures.
-A quality roof coating product, such as those offered by Giromax, Rustoleum & Liquasil; will protect against cracking and peeling and prevents rust from spreading.
-The typical industrial roof lasts about 20-30 years if properly maintained.
-Restoration can increase that lifespan by an additional 10 to 15 years or longer if well maintained.
+Obviously, although maintenance work is certainly easier to carry out in spring, summer and autumn; industrial roof repairs can still be carried out in the colder months of winter with precautions, as we’ve said.
+There are a number of winter-grade coating products suitable for use in colder temperatures.
+A quality roof coating product, such as those offered by Giromax, Rustoleum and Liquasil will protect against cracking and peeling and prevents rust from spreading.
+The typical industrial roof lasts about 20-30 years if properly maintained, while timely restoration can increase that lifespan by an additional 10-15 years or longer.

 LOOKING FOR SERVICES LIKE THESE?

 Give us a call on 01603 405318, or email us and we will be more than happy to assist you: firstname.lastname@example.org